Brazilian lawmaker denouncing vaccine deal wears bullet-proof vest to hearing - Up News Info

 “I am incorruptible,” he said.

-The allegations regarding the Bharat contract threatens to damage Bolsonaro’s pledge of zero tolerance for corruption in his government.
+The allegations regarding the Bharat contract threaten to damage Bolsonaro’s pledge of zero tolerance for corruption in his government.

 The coordinator of the Senate inquiry has called for protection for the Miranda brothers, and also for the owners of the Brazilian company Precisa Medicamentos, which acts as an intermediary for Bharat.